psycopg/psycopg/docs/api/pool.rst

                  *idle* state, otherwise it is discarded.
    :type reset: `Callable[[Connection], None]`

-   :param connection_class: The class of the connections to serve.
-Default:
-                            `~psycopg3.Connection`.
-It should be a
-                            `!Connection` subclass.
-   :type connection_class: ``Type[Connection]``

    :param name: An optional name to give to the pool, useful, for instance, to
-                identify it in the logs if more than one pool is used.
-If `!None` (default) pick a sequential name such as ``pool-1``, ``pool-2`` etc.
+                identify it in the logs if more than one pool is used. if not specified pick a sequential name such as ``pool-1``, ``pool-2``, etc.
    :type name: `!str`

    :param timeout: The default maximum time in seconts that a client can wait
                    to receive a connection from the pool (using `connection()` or `getconn()`).
 Note that these methods allow to override the *timeout* default.
-Default: 30 seconds.
-   :type timeout: `!float`
+   :type timeout: `!float`, default: 30 seconds

    :param max_waiting: Maximum number of requests that can be queued to the
                        pool.
-Adding more requests will fail, raising `TooManyRequests`.
-Specifying 0 (the default) means to upper bound.
+Requesting will fail, raising `TooManyRequests`.
+                       0 means no queue limit.
-   :type max_waiting: `!int`
+   :type max_waiting: `!int`, default: 0

    :param max_lifetime: The maximum lifetime of a connection in the pool, in
                         seconds.
 Connections used for longer get closed and replaced by a new one.
 The amount is reduced by a random 10% to avoid mass eviction.
-Default: one hour.
-   :type max_lifetime: `!float`
+   :type max_lifetime: `!float`, default: 1 hour

-   :param max_idle: Maximum time a connection can be unused in the pool before
+   :param max_idle: Maximum time, in seconds, that a connection can stay unused
-                    being closed, and the pool shrunk.
+                    in the pool before being closed, and the pool shrunk.
 This only happens to connections more than *min_size*, if *max_size* allowed the pool to grow.
-Default: 10 minutes.
-   :type max_idle: `!float`
+   :type max_idle: `!float`, default: 10 minutes

-   :param reconnect_timeout: Maximum time in seconds the pool will try to
+   :param reconnect_timeout: Maximum time, in seconds, the pool will try to
                              create a connection.
 If a connection attempt fails, the pool will try to reconnect a few times, using an exponential backoff and some random factor to avoid mass attempts.
-If repeated attempt fails, after *reconnect_timeout* second
+If repeated attempts fail, after *reconnect_timeout* second
-                             the attempt is aborted and the *reconnect_failed* callback invoked.
-Default: 5 minutes.
+                             the connection attempt is aborted and the *reconnect_failed* callback invoked.
-   :type reconnect_timeout: `!float`
+   :type reconnect_timeout: `!float`, default: 5 minutes

    :param reconnect_failed: Callback invoked if an attempt to create a new
                             connection fails for more than *reconnect_timeout*